bazelbuild/apple_support/README.md

 The Apple CC toolchain in by this repository provides toolchains for building for Apple platforms besides macOS.
-Since Bazel 7 this toolchain is required when targeting those platforms.
+Since Bazel 7 this toolchain is required when targeting those platforms but the toolchain also supports Bazel 6.

 To use the Apple CC toolchain, pull this repository into your build and add this to your `.bazelrc`: